Please click here for our Science Curriculum Overview 2019 - 2020.

 We believe that science enhances and develops children’s social, mathematical and analytical skills, and develops important life skills such as perseverance, problem-solving, critical thinking and researching.
 Through the teaching of science, children develop a natural curiosity about their world.

-Scientific enquiry skills are cultivated at every level through a curriculum aimed at empowering the children to act and think like scientists.
+Scientific enquiry skills are cultivated at every level through a curriculum aimed at empowering the children to act and think like scientists and to learn scientists’ come from varied backgrounds and cultures.
 Our cross-curricular approach means we link our science learning to our topics.
-Year 2 grew herbs and used them as an ingredient in their soup-making, while Year 6 created motorised vehicles with their knowledge of electrical circuits.
+PSHE and Science maintain strong links through topics about the health and wellbeing, the body, hygiene and growing and changing.

 We want our children to leave us with a positive attitude to science and a strong grounding in its basic concepts and disciplines so they continue to engage and develop their knowledge at secondary school.